-Like all social media sites, content is king.
-Curate your brand by featuring content that is applicable, pleasant, shareable, thus adding value to your brand.
+Like all social media marketing, content is king.
+Curate your brand by featuring content that is applicable, pleasant, and shareable so you can consistently add value to your brand.
 It is essential to share content from sources beyond your website and your brand.

 Re-pin images that flatter your brand and provide a diverse mix of images from your industry.
 Your boards should be a commemoration of things that embody your business, your best services, and specific stylistic representations of your brand.

-Whole Foods Market does an excellent job with curating their Pinterest boards:
+Whole Foods Market does an excellent job of curating their Pinterest boards:

 IV.
-Thou Shall Understand the How of Pinning
+Thou Shalt Understand the HOW of Pinning

 Nothing is more aggravating than poor pins.
 Pinterest is an exhibit of beautiful images relating to basic human needs: making them healthier, happier, or richer.
 A grainy, out of focus JPEG isn’t going to cut it.